tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: create machine to vend zorkmid (once) when rock is first taken
 				- IDEA: make big_rock the zorkmid_dispenser?
 Turn off after one run
 			- DONE: adjust item weights to make zorkmid the only half-pound weight
-			- TBD: enable drop to work on backpack items (e.g. "you toss the X from your pack")
+			- DONE: enable drop to work on backpack items (e.g. "you toss the X from your pack")
 			- TBD: enable 'take all'
 				- TBD: in order of weight ?
 			- TBD: enable 'drop all'